 This program can also be completed on a part-time basis.
 These applications are accepted on a rolling basis.

 Admission to the Information Systems program is competitive.
+GMAT and GRE scores are optional, but candidates applying to this program are encouraged to submit them with their application.
 Qualified applicants will include the following with their admissions materials.